Where do we offer training?

 Where can I park?

-When attending the practical training, it is not polite to park in the boat trailer area near the boat ramp.
+When attending the practical training, it is not legal to park in the boat trailer area near the boat ramp.
 However there is ample un-metered parking along Bayswater Street.

 When attending the theory training, you will need to park in an un-metered area, for example Bayswater Street, Tranmere Street, or Collingwood Street.
 This will mean about a 5 or more minute walk, so please arrive early.